 If you were to have a serious coolant or engine oil leak and kept driving, you could overheat and cause damage to your engine.
 So if the warning light comes on, pull over and call for help.

-6 of the most common fluids that leak from your car are here.
+Six of the most common fluids that leak from your car are outlined here.